-The Studio Bike is the entry level machine in ProForm’s Tour de France Series.
-Designed to bring the joys of outdoor cycling right to your workout room, it comes with a variety of features including a neatly designed LED display, 15% incline and decline, iFit Coach Plus training, Silent Magnetic Resistance system, and dumbbells for upper body workouts.
+The Studio Bike Limited is the entry level machine in ProForm’s Studio Series.
+Designed to bring the joys of outdoor cycling right to your workout room, it comes with a variety of features including a 10" Smart HD touch screen, iFit training, Silent Magnetic Resistance system, and dumbbells for upper body workouts.

 The Studio Bike has a fully rotatable console, which can be turned 180° and tilted up and down.
-The innovatively designed Round Watts LED display shows your power output, based on which you can tell if you are in the right heart rate zone.
+The innovatively-designed Smart HD touch screen gives you everything you need at the touch of a button.

 Let's take a look at the specs...

 The first thing that strikes you about the ProForm Studio Bike is its stylish design.
 It looks like one of those hi-tech bikes you will find in health clubs and high-end gyms.
 It is quite sturdy too – the frame is made of commercial gauge steel.

 The USP of the bike the ability to tap into an unlimited amount of on-demand workouts, with the resistance levels automatically changing to match the terrain of your workout.
 The Studio Bike Pro also has this capability.